 So, when you practice a scale or an exercise, make it your habit to do the following:

 - Listen to your tone, vibrato, intonation, dynamics, meter, and articulation.

 - Feel a sense of weightlessness in your limbs and a smoothness in your breath.

 - Balance supply as you sit or stand.

 - Emote through your instrument or voice.

-- Think about how your execution measures up to your ideal and resolve any shortcomings.
+- Think about how your execution measures up to your ideal, and then resolve any shortcomings.